Death and state funeral of Ronald Reagan: Security measures

 The state funeral marked the first time that Washington had hosted a major event since September 11, 2001.
 As a result, the Department of Homeland Security (DHS) designated the state funeral a National Special Security Event (NSSE).
 Special precautions were taken, since many of the events were open to the public and there were multiple protectees.

 Attorney General John Ashcroft told a Senate hearing before the funeral: "It is a sad commentary when the observation of a memorial service for a former president of the United States must be labeled a National Special Security Event.
 Such is the fact of modern life in Washington and such is the nature of the war against al Qaeda."
-MPDC Charles H. Ramsey agreed, saying, "In a post-9/11 world, we have to be very concerned and aware of the potential for something to happen, not that we've received any information at all."
+MPDC Chief Charles H. Ramsey agreed, saying, "In a post-9/11 world, we have to be very concerned and aware of the potential for something to happen, not that we've received any information at all."
 Ashcroft and other officials at DHS, the MPDC, and FBI said that the funeral was taking place amidst threats of a terrorist attack.

 Frank Sesno, former CNN White House correspondent during the Reagan White House years, said that the security measures during the funeral reflected on the fact that the age of terrorism was rooted during the Reagan years.
 The deadliest act of terrorism against the United States before 9/11 happened during the Reagan years with the bombing of Pan Am Flight 103 over Lockerbie, Scotland, which killed 189 Americans.

 DHS was handling another NSSE at the same time: the G8 Summit in Sea Island, Georgia.